Dillon De Silva released by Hartlepool United following trial spell in pre-season

 The former Blackburn Rovers man was released by Barrow this summer before enjoying a short spell on trial with Hartlepool.

-But The Mail understands the 24-year-old, son of former Leeds United and Sunderland boss Simon, has attracted Football League interest, with the player understood to be considering an offer.
+But The Mail understands the 24-year-old, son of former Leeds United and Sunderland boss Simon, has attracted league interest, with the player understood to be considering an offer.

 The door may not be closed on Grayson, however, should that move fail to materialise, with Askey interested in adding to his midfield options following the injury to Kieran Wallace.